rongyj/derivhack2019/examples/hellocdm/README.md

 pipenv run python python/main.py
 ```

+One of the scripts will emit a `A command submission failed!` message - this is because the two processes are racing to update the contract simultaneously; see the tutorial below for further explanation.

 You can now run the reporting UI against the ledger by following the instructions [here](ui/).

 ## Tutorial